mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The injections of GCSF into your body will stimulate the growth and mobilization of your stem cells, then they will be harvested.
 Harvesting is the procedure used to collect some of these stem cells in your blood.

+**Check: (Location) Prior to being scheduled for stem cell harvesting a nurse or doctor will examine your veins to see if they are okay for the procedure.
+If your veins are not healthy enough a temporary catheter will be inserted into a vein in your chest.
+The catheter will remain in place for several weeks or months.
+You will be given an appointment to have the catheter inserted.
+Your nurse will give you a booklet that describes the procedure and how to care for the catheter afterwards.**

+<p class="question">Is this the same procedure as the fitting of your catheter?
+Does having unhealthy/inadequate veins in your arm prompt the fitting of your catheter?
+(Define "temporary")</p>

 <span class="invisible">**Check: The harvesting procedure is done in the Blood Donor Room**.</span> Your BMT Nurse Coordinator or your doctor will schedule 3-5 harvesting sessions to collect enough cells.
-The process is painless and each session will last three to four hours.
+The exact number of sessions is determined by the number of stem cells that are collected in each session.
+You will be notified each day if you need to return for another harvesting session.
+Each session will last three to four hours.

 You should eat dairy products or other foods that are rich in calcium the night before and the morning of your appointment.
 Wear comfortable clothes.

-Harvesting will take place while you are lying in a bed or sitting in a reclining chair.
-A nurse will examine your arms to see if your veins in your arm are in good condition.
+Harvesting will take place at our Blood Donor Room.
+You will lie in a bed or sit in a reclining chair. <span class="feedback remove invisible">A nurse will examine your arms to see if your veins in your arm are in good condition.
 If they are then the nurse will insert an IV line into your vein and a machine that separates the stem cells from your blood will be connected to your IV line.

 If your catheter has already been inserted then it might be used for harvesting instead of an IV line.
-In this case one of the lumens of your catheter will be connected to the machine that separates the stem cells from your blood.
+In this case one of the lumens of your catheter will be connected to the machine that separates the stem cells from your blood. </span>

+You will be connected to a machine by IV tubes connected to your veins in your arms or your catheter.
 Blood will be withdrawn through the IV line or catheter and circulated through the machine where your stem cells will be collected.
 The rest of your blood is returned to you.

 If you wish, you will be able to watch TV or read.
 A family member or friend may sit with you during the procedure started.
 Since patients sometimes complain of feeling cold during the procedure, blankets will be available.